difi/vefa-esubmission/README.md

 The resulting ASiC archive will contain `trdom090.xml` (marked as the Rootfile in `META-INF/asicmanifest.xml`) and `brochure.pdf`.

+### Wrapping ASiC archive as base64 payload inside StandardBusinessDocument

+Given an ASiC archive to be transmitted as base64 payload wrapped inside a <StandardBusinessDocument> element together with a SBDH, this command will create a new "outer" SBDH based upon extraction of the ```sbdh.xml``` from the ASiC archive:

+    java -jar vefa-esubmission.jar -wrap vefa-esubmission-703572024684397217.asice \
+        -o sbd-to-be-transmitted.xml

+### Unwrapping base64 encoded ASiC payload from StandardBusinessDocument

+    java -jar vefa-esubmission.jar -unwrap sbd.xml -o message.asice

 ### Creating multiple ASiC archives

 A directory is scanned, and for each XML file found, an ASiC archive is created.

 Note!
 This feature has not yet been implemented.

 ### Iterates all XML files in directory_name and creates corresponding messages